 Follow these tips to keep your cool when you’re behind the wheel.

 Offer others the same compassion you lavish on yourself.
 Almost all of us have had a time where we sped, rode people’s bumper, changed lanes like a crazy man, and so on.
 When we did it, we didn’t feel bad!
 We had to get to a wedding/birth/job interview, and we couldn’t possibly be late.
 We attribute our infractions to the circumstances.
 Yet, when we see other people doing the same thing, we chalk it up to their clear character defect – what a jerk!
 Yet maybe they’re on their way to the hospital too, eh?
 Grant others the same kind of leniency you give yourself.

 Don’t try to “punish” people yourself.
 If a driver does something that ticks you off, you may be tempted to ride their bumper, flash your high beams, or prevent them from getting over to your lane to show your displeasure and get some “revenge.”
 But just like launching a rhetorical takedown of someone on the internet, all this does is make the person more angry and more sure that they’re awesome and you’re the dillweed.
 But unlike on the internet, there is real physical safety at risk when you stick up for your pride on the road.
 Showing such a scalawag that he was able to get under your skin and affect your mood just means that he “wins.”

 If someone really is driving dangerously, don’t go for short-term satisfaction in harassing them yourself, but instead call the police.
 They’ll pull them over further down the road.

 Offer the “I’m sorry” wave.
 The gentleman driver isn’t perfect.
-When you do something unintentionally to inconvenience or endanger someone else, own up to it and give the old “I’m sorry” wave.
+When you do something unintentionally to inconvenience or endanger someone else ,good etiquette and human decency deem you own up to what you did wrong and give the old “I’m sorry” wave.